Raniero Cantalamessa: Film

 Cantalamessa is the primary subject of the award-winning documentary The Preacher to the Popes: Raniero Cantalamessa from CMAX Media and Awakening the Domestic Church.
 The film premiered in December 2021 in Norfolk, VA.
-As of January 14, 2022 the documentary has won 8 awards in 12 different festivals.
+As of 14 January 2022, the documentary has won 8 awards in 12 different festivals.

 Writings

-Cantalamessa is the author of several books on theological and spiritual topics.
+Cantalamessa is the author of numerous books on theological and spiritual topics.
 A selection follows: